krbnite/krbnite.github.io/_posts/2019-02-28-Refresher-on-AWS-CLI.md

 Also note that it seems that "sync" is just shorthand for "copy everything this one time" (i.e., `cp --recursive`).
 The word "sync" to me suggests a DropBox-like functionality, but I haven't found this to be true...
-And a look at [sync's documentation](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) seems to confirm this behavior.
+And a look at [sync's documentation](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) seems to confirm that it is a sophisticated take on this behavior (e.g., only copies new and/or updated files instead of everything).

 ```
 # Local -> S3 (1-Way Sync)